 Admission is free and open to the public!

-Contact information: Group reservations and special programs for some of the programs listed below can be arranged by emailing Mark Fairclough at email@example.com or calling the planetarium at (517) 265-5161 x4788.
-All other requests can be sent to Dr. Sarah L Hanson at email@example.com or by phone at (517) 264-3944.
+Contact information: Group reservations and special showings for some of our programs can be arranged by emailing Mark Fairclough at email@example.com or calling the planetarium at (517) 265-5161 x4788.
+Please note that email communication is preferable.